All Episodes

 We won.

-But we need 60 votes because of the 60 vote rule.
+But we need 60 votes because of the 60-vote rule.

-Uh again on the other one that was the opening up that's 5244, but you need 60 votes, so it's a long way short.
+That's 52-44, but you need 60 votes, so it's a long way short.

-Well, I wouldn't be happy with it.
+I wouldn't be happy with it.

 I wouldn't be happy.

-But we have a lot of alternatives, honestly.
+But we have a lot of alternatives.

-Uh I would say almost everybody agree.
+When I say everybody, I would say almost everybody agree.

 We have to have border security.